Thomas Cavalier-Smith: Cavalier-Smith's narrative style

 Cavalier-Smith was courageous in his adherence to the earlier traditionalist style characterized by Charles Darwin, that of relying on narratives.
 One example was his advocacy for the Chromista that united lineages that had plastids with chlorophylls a and c (primarily chrysophytes and other stramenopiles, cryptophytes, and haptophytes) despite clear evidence that the group corresponded to a clade.

-It was Cavalier-Smith's claim that there was a single endosymbiotic event by which chlorophyll a c containing plastids were acquired by a common ancestor of all three groups, and that the differences (such as cytological components and their arrangements) among the groups were the result of subsequent evolutionary changes.
+It was Cavalier-Smith's claim that there was a single endosymbiotic event by which chlorophyll a and c containing plastids were acquired by a common ancestor of all three groups, and that the differences (such as cytological components and their arrangements) among the groups were the result of subsequent evolutionary changes.
 This interpretation that chromists were monophyletic also required that the heterotrophic (protozoan) members of all three groups had arisen from ancestors with plastids.

 The alternative hypothesis was that the three chromophytic lineages were not closely related (to the exclusion of other lineages) (i.e. were polyphyletic), likely that all were ancestrally without plastids, and that separate symbiotic events established the chlorophyll a/c plastids stramenopiles, cryptomonads and haptophytes.
 The polyphyly of the chromists has been re-asserted in subsequent studies.

-Cavalier-Smith's lack of an objective and reproducible methodology that would translate evolutionary insights into taxa and hierarchical schemes, were often confusing to those who did not follow his publications closely.
-Many of his taxa requiring his frequent adjustment, as illustrated below.
-In turn this led to confusion as to the scope of taxa a taxonomic name was applied to.
+Cavalier-Smith's lack of an objective and reproducible methodology that translated evolutionary insights into taxa and hierarchical schemes, was often confusing to those who did not follow his publications closely.
+Many of his taxa required his frequent adjustment (as illustrated below).
+In turn this led to confusion as to the scope of taxa that a taxonomic name was applied to.

 Cavalier-Smith also reused familiar names (such as Protozoa) for innovative taxonomic concepts.
 This created confusion because Protozoa was and still is used in its old sense, alongside its use in the newer senses.
-Because of Cavalier-Smith's tendency to publish rapidly and to change his narratives and taxonomic summaries frequently, his approach and claims were frequently debated.
+Because of Cavalier-Smith's tendency to publish rapidly and frequently change his narratives and taxonomic summaries, his approach and claims were frequently debated.

+Palaeos.com described his writing style as follows: Prof. Cavalier-Smith of Oxford University has produced a large body of work which is well regarded.
+Still, he is controversial in a way that is a bit difficult to describe.
+The issue may be one of writing style.
+Cavalier-Smith has a tendency to make pronouncements where others would use declarative sentences, to use declarative sentences where others would express an opinion, and to express opinions where angels would fear to tread.
+In addition, he can sound arrogant, reactionary, and even perverse.
+On the other [hand], he has a long history of being right when everyone else was wrong.
+To our way of thinking, all of this is overshadowed by one incomparable virtue: the fact that he will grapple with the details.
+This makes for very long, very complex papers and causes all manner of dark murmuring, tearing of hair, and gnashing of teeth among those tasked with trying to explain his views of early life.
+See, [for example], Zrzavý (2001) [and] Patterson (1999).
+Nevertheless, he deals with all of the relevant facts.